This post requires Javascript to display formulas!

 \]

 This looks very differently from the simple expression we got above.
 And a direct approach is cumbersome.
-The trick is multiply nominator and denominator by a convenience factor
+The trick is to multiply nominator and denominator by a convenience factor

 \left( t \,+\, z \right),